abstratium-dev/abstrastore/README.md

 # Abstrastore

 A very simple library that encapsulates a database using Minio as a file store.
-Designed to be embedded in multiple instances of a microservice where the concurrent versions read and write concurrently.
+Designed to be embedded in multiple instances of a microservice which read and write concurrently.
 The design is based on an append log.
 It does not support ACID.
 The store is periodically compacted to improve read rate and cost.